k3s-ia-lab/infra/README.md

 Takes about 10 minutes to download container images and LLM models depending on your internet speed.
 You can use k9s command to check the pod status.

-Configure your browser to use a socks5 proxy to access the ingress routes, point it to &lt;your-k3s-ipv4&gt; port 1080.
+Configure your browser to use a http proxy to access the ingress routes, point it to &lt;your-k3s-ipv4&gt; port 3128.

 Easy proxy stuff with [FoxyProxy for Chrome](https://chromewebstore.google.com/search/foxyproxy) or [FoxyProxy for Firefox](https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/)